 Cat owners say they trust Trader Joe's, too: The company has never had a pet food recall, but it pulled its food off of store shelves during the deadly 2007 melamine recall anyway, just to test it to make sure it was safe.

 Fancy Feast earns a few lukewarm recommendations, too -- but only certain flavors.
-Most Fancy Feast contains wheat gluten, which experts call a low-quality, potentially allergenic filler.
-But the Fancy Feast Classic Feast flavors -- such as Fancy Feast Classic Chicken Feast (*Est. 65 cents for a 3-oz. can) are grain- and vegetable-free.
+Most Fancy Feast varieties contain wheat gluten, which experts call a low-quality, potentially allergenic filler.
+But the Fancy Feast Classic Feast flavors -- such as Fancy Feast Classic Chicken Feast (Est. 65 cents for a 3-oz. can) are grain- and vegetable-free.
 Veterinarian Lisa Pierson says that actually makes for a better cat food than some of the so-called "premium" foods, which are heavy on grains and vegetables carnivorous cats don't need.
 Flaked Fish and Shrimp Feast also fares well, but the usual proviso against using fish-based cat foods as anything more than an occasional treat applies.

 Be sure to read the labels when it comes to Fancy Feast, however.
 Most varieties still contain a lot of byproducts and artificial ingredients, which critics don't like.
 And it's not cheap: The recommended flavors come only in small 3-ounce cans, which actually cost more per ounce than better-rated foods like Trader Joe's and Natural Balance Indoor Cat Formula (Est. $1.20 for a 6-oz. can) .